A-Z of Bellevue

 At the end of each term the FUNdraisers group organises a special pizza day.
 Order days and forms are advertised through the school newsletter.

 Students are discouraged from bringing money or expensive toys to school.
 All money brought to school needs to be sent in a sealed named envelope or paid online to the school account 12-3223-0048283-00.
-If paying on line please make sure you clearly indicate you child's name, their class number and what the money if for.
-All money that comes to school goes to the class teacher and is recorded in the class finance book, before it is sent to the office for processing.
+If paying on line please make sure you clearly indicate you child's name, their class number and what the money is for.
+All money that comes to school needs to placed in the green money box in the office area.

 Reporting to Parents

-Stationery Stationery is available at the beginning of the year and throughout the year from the School Office.
+Stationery is available at the beginning of the year and throughout the year from the School Office.
+The list are also posted on this website.
 Parents may choose to purchase their child’s stationery from the school or another source.

 School Patrols are on duty outside the school gates in Bancroft Terrace before and after school.
 There is very little parking space for cars after school, so we ask that parents/caregivers take care to look out for the safety of pedestrians.
 Please turn at the end of Bancroft Terrace rather than turning into driveways and remember that it is unsafe to park on the yellow lines or in front of the cones outside the school gates.
 The the School Patrols need a clear view to direct the students crossing.
 When School Patrols are on duty (8:25 - 9:00am and 3:00 - 3:15pm the gate to the car park is closed and vehicle entry restricted.